-In its examination of State Parties periodic reports, the CERD Committee has also examined Indigenous People' access to water.
+The CERD Committee frequently has examined Indigenous People' access to water in their consideration of State Periodic Reports.
 In an examination of Guyana's, the Committee voiced concern over the State's recognition of rights of ownership and possession of "bodies of water and subsoil resources."
 In examinations of Costa Rica and Colombia, the Committee noted the lack of access to water by Indigenous Communities.
 And in their Statement to the World Summit on Sustainable Development, the CERD Committee affirmed that State policies violate the rights of Indigenous Peoples to freedom, equality and adequate access to basic needs such as clean water.
 The Committee also noted that negative aspects of globalization included water pollution.(cite)